black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Advanced-Array-Methods-by-Building-a-Statistics-Calculator/README.md

 # Step 46
 The next step is to calculate how far each element is from the mean.
 Declare a differences variable, and assign it the value of array.map().
 For the callback, return the value of el minus mean.

+# Step 47
+The next step is to square each of the differences.
+To square a value, you can use the ** operator.
+For example, 3 ** 2 would return 9.

+Declare a squaredDifferences variable, and assign it the value of differences.map().
+For the callback, return the value of el squared.